influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withStatic(static)
 ```

-Targets is a list of URLs to probe using the configured prober.
+"Targets is a list of URLs to probe using the configured prober."

 ### fn spec.targets.staticConfig.withStaticMixin